-- Your development is not inside a catchment area that Natural England can provide credits for; - Your application form has incorrect or missing information; - Natural England did not have enough credits left to allocate during the current application round; - You did not provide information to the Natural England Credit Sales team when requested; - You did not pay the invoice.
+- Your development is not inside a catchment area that Natural England can provide credits for: - Your application form has incorrect or missing information; - Natural England did not have enough credits left to allocate during the current application round; - You did not pay the invoice. - Your development is not classed as residential.